CBB752Spring2016/CBB752Spring2016.github.io/Network.md

 CB is the general formula to determine betweenness centrality for a particular vertex or ν (3).
 Where σst(ν) represents the number of shortest paths connecting s and t passing through ν (1).
 While σst represents the total number of shortest paths (1).

+The MITAB 2.5 format describes binary PPI data where each row corresponds to a pair of interactors (4).
+The columns are separated by tabulations (4).
+Unique identifiers for interactors A and B are represented in columns 1 and 2 (4).
+Alternative identifiers for protein A and B can be found in columns 3 and 4 (4).
+And aliases for interactors A and B can be found in columns 5 and 6 (4).
+The seventh column corresponds to the interaction detection method (4).
+The eighth and ninth columns correspond to the first author and the identifier for the publication (4).
+The tenth and eleventh columns correspond to the NCBI taxonomy identifiers for interactors A and B (4).
+Column twelve corresponds to the interaction type (4).
+Column thirteen corresponds to the databases used as sources (4).
+Finally, columns fourteen and fifteen correspond to the interaction identifier and the confidence score (4).

 References:

 1) Mascolo, C. (2015).
 University of Cambridge: Computer Laboratory.
 Social and Technological Network Analysis.
 Lecture 3: Centrality Measures. https://www.cl.cam.ac.uk/teaching/1415/L109/l109-lecture3.pdf